ghyatzo/InteractiveDataLanguage.jl/README.md

 ```

 > [!NOTE]
-> `IDL.jl` should find and load the IDL library automatically.
+> `InteractiveDataLanguage.jl` should find and load the IDL library automatically.
 It has not been tested on Mac and/or Linux so please file an issue if you encounter errors.
 For the automatic discovery IDL should be in the PATH.

 IDL can be called externally using either the `RPC` or `Callable` interface.
 This library opted to only support the `Callable` IDL interface due to better ergonomics